Yale-LILY/yale-lily.github.io/spider.md

                     <div class="left" style="background-color: #f5f5f5">
                        <ul>
                           <li><span class="label label-default" style="background-color: #286dc0"><i>10/25/2018</i></span>
                              The evaluation script and results were updated (<a href="https://github.com/taoyds/spider/issues/5">issue 5</a>).
 Please download the lastest versions of the script and papers.
-Please follow instructions in <a href="https://github.com/taoyds/spider/issues/3">issue 3</a> to generate correct SQL parsing results.
+Also, please follow instructions in <a href="https://github.com/taoyds/spider/issues/3">issue 3</a> to generate the latest SQL parsing results (fixed a bug).
                           </li>
                        </ul>
                     </div>